 Location: 552 rue de Montsauve, 30140 Générargues – France

 5. Ride in a 4×4 with Camargue Autrement

 Would-be cowboys among your group will love this 4×4 safari excursion, which brings passengers into the wilds of the Camargue delta, an area hyped as France’s ‘Wild West’.
 Contrasting with the striking Pyrenees peaks, the Camargue is an altogether flatter pastiche made up of red salt lagoons, rice paddies and reed-choked marshes.
-Wildlife is the main reason for coming here.
-Photogenic flocks of brilliantly pink flamingos gather in Camargue to feed, while herds of still semi-wild white horses and distinctive black-horned bulls (raised to be fighting bulls) also roam the region.
+Wildlife is the main reason for coming here, with photogenic flocks of brilliantly pink flamingos gathering in Camargue to feed, while herds of semi-wild white horses and distinctive black-horned bulls also roam the region.

 Book: Online at www.camargue-autrement.com

 Location: Port Royal, 30240 Le-Grau-du-Roi